sidskonda-rgb/Data-Engineering-Portfolio/README.md

-# Data Engineering Portfolio

-**Active DoD Secret Clearance** | End-to-end pipelines for analytics and decision support
+## About Me

 Data engineer focused on building reliable pipelines that transform raw data into analytics-ready datasets.
-Three years of experience across healthcare, defense, and enterprise domains.
+Three years of experience across healthcare and mid-market domains.
 Currently serving as IT Specialist, U.S. Army Reserves.

 ## Portfolio Projects